naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/04_submitting.md

 The first argument to `naacl-utils submit` is the name of your Docker image (e.g. "tutorial"), and the second is an arbitrary unique name you assign to your submission ("submission-1").
 If you make another submission you'll have to use a different name.

-There are two optional parameters, `--cmd` and `--entrypoint`, which each accept 1 argument and are used to override the `CMD` and `ENTRYPOINT` of your image.
+This command pushes the Docker image named "tutorial" to an image registry which contains the submissions for the Reproducibility Track.
+Then it will launch a Beaker job that will run an instance of that Docker image as a container.

 If the submission was successful it will print out a link on Beaker.org that you can follow to track the progress of your submission and view the logs.
 You can view the logs to check if the container printed the output that you expected it to.
 If the run fails for some reason you can use the logs to debug it and then resubmit when you're ready.

+There are two optional parameters to the `naacl-utils submit` command, `--cmd` and `--entrypoint`, which each accept 1 argument and are used to override the `CMD` and `ENTRYPOINT` of your image.

 ## Verifying your Submission